-Below are some suggestions and extra bits of information to help you make the most out of your stay at the Harrison Hot Springs Resort.
+Below is some additional information to help you make the most of your stay.

-- All rooms at the hotel are non-smoking.
+- All rooms are non-smoking.
 This includes outside balconies.
 There are, however, designated smoking areas outdoors on the hotel’s grounds.

-- Dogs are permitted at the resort for an additional fee.
+- You can take your dog for an additional fee.
 Just be sure to tell the hotel about your pet when booking your room.

-- Arguably, the highlight of the resort is the hot springs, and you can only use them if you are a registered guest or have a day pass from the Healing Springs Spa.
-If you can afford to stay at the resort, do so!
-It’s quite a treat!
+- The highlight of the resort is the hot springs, and you can only use them if you are a registered guest or have a day pass from the Healing Springs Spa.
 If staying somewhere else and not using the spa, be sure to check out the public pool in town.
 It’s not nearly as fancy – it’s kind of like an older indoor public swimming pool.
 It uses water from the same source though and is nice enough.

 - Harrison is a great place to visit any time of the year.
-In the late spring, summer and fall it’s especially beautiful.
 In late April and May there are spring flowers.
-In the summer there is the lake and water sports activities.
-From late September until early November there are beautiful autumn colours, and from October until early December there are salmon spawning in the river and thousands of bald eagles.
+In the summer there are water sports activities.
+From late September until early November there are autumn colours, and from October until early December there are salmon spawning in the river and thousands of bald eagles.
 In winter it can be cold, which makes the hot springs even more enjoyable!

 - The resort sometimes has special rates and packages, especially in the off-peak seasons.
 To see what’s being offered, click Resort Specials.

 - We’ve stayed at the Harrison Hot Springs Resort a couple of times and loved it!
-Other places we’ve enjoyed include the Harrison Beach Hotel which is just a couple of blocks away, and the Sandpiper Resort which is fabulous (especially for people who like golf) and a 15-minute drive away, up the river, in nearby Harrison Mills.
+Other places we’ve enjoyed include the Harrison Beach Hotel which is just a couple of blocks away, and the Sandpiper Resort which is fabulous (especially for people who like golf).
+It’s a 15-minute drive away, up the river, in nearby Harrison Mills.

-For more details about the resort click Harrison Hot Springs Resort and Spa.
+To learn more about the resort click Harrison Hot Springs Resort and Spa.